rudumbstupidordumbhuh/slice.lol/VERCEL_DEPLOYMENT.md

-# 🚀 Vercel Deployment Guide
+# Vercel Deployment Guide for Custom Domain

+This guide will help you deploy the stealth webhook system to Vercel with your custom domain.

-## Environment Variables Setup
+## Prerequisites

+- Vercel account
+- Custom domain configured in Vercel
+- Discord bot token and channel ID
+- Discord webhook URLs

+## Deployment Steps

-### 1. Go to Vercel Dashboard
+### 1. Deploy to Vercel

-1. Navigate to your project in the Vercel dashboard
+1. Connect your GitHub repository to Vercel
-2. Click on "Settings" tab
-3. Click on "Environment Variables" in the left sidebar
+2. Set the build command to: `npm install`
+3. Set the output directory to: `./`
+4. Set the install command to: `npm install`

 ### 2. Add Environment Variables

 Add these environment variables in Vercel:

 | Name | Value | Environment |